 Before stepping onto the trail, visit the small, spring-fed ponds located where the Township’s park meets the preserve.
 These ponds are behind the Manor House at Prophecy Creek.
 The ponds are an important habitat for eastern painted turtles and common snapping turtles.
 Northern water snakes, muskrats, and green and blue herons have also been seen here.
 You may also see the northern red-bellied cooter, a threatened turtle species.

-As you explore the preserve, you’ll find an environment that is filled with early and late forest.
-Along the bank of the creek you will see red maple, sycamore and beech trees.
+As you explore, you’ll find an environment that is filled with early and late forest and meadow habitat.
+Along the bank of the creek you will see red maple, sycamore, and beech trees.
 Farther from the creek shore you will find tulip trees.
 Beneath the forest canopy, look for skunk-cabbage, mayapple, Virginia waterleaf, and sensitive fern.

 City and county governments, local residents and landowners have worked together to preserve Prophecy Creek.
 Over the decades, the Haas family has donated many acres of land and conservation easements near Prophecy Creek to preserve its natural areas.
 In 2018, the family of James Cheston IV and several conservation-minded community members worked with Wissahickon Trails to protect additional land.
-This brought the total amount of protected open space along the creek to over 200 acres.
+In 2020, an additional 31 acres was preserved in partnership with Tim and Aurora Hughes, Saly Glassman, and Ira Berman.
+This additional land, called the Hughes Preserve at Briar Hill, brings the total amount of protected open space along the creek to 220.92 acres.